 I know that sometimes this can be a very personal situation and maybe, you don’t want to talk to your friends or your family about why you are going or what you’re going through, and that is perfectly fine.
 That’s probably why you’re trying to find a therapist.

-However, let’s say that you have a friend or family member who was really down before and now they seem to be doing a lot better.
+However, let’s say that you have a friend or family member who was really down before, and now they seem to be doing a lot better.
 Talk to them and see how they dealt with it.

 Did they see a therapist, and if so, who was it?
 What did they treat them for?
 How long did they have to go through treatment?
 Are they still currently seeing this therapist?

 Sometimes friends and family give the best advice, this includes other things that you are going through as well, so you never know, one of them might have a recommendation.
+It can also help if you’re dealing with loneliness, especially if part of the reason you’re seeking a therapist is for that reason.

 Get a friend to find one for you

 You can also ask your friends and family to try to find a therapist for you.
-If you’re comfortable sharing your issue with someone and you’re struggling to find the time and energy to find a therapist yourself (especially if you’re suffering from the issue that you need to see a therapist for), ask a friend or family member to help you.
+If you’re comfortable sharing your issue with someone and you’re struggling to find the time and energy to find a therapist yourself (especially if you’re suffering from the problem that you need to see a therapist for), ask a friend or family member to help you.

 Let them do the research for you or find a recommendation for you.
 You don’t need to go through this recovery journey alone.